Published: 16th June, 2023

 What can I tell my students about the strike?

 Tell them the reasons you are striking, and what this may mean (cancellations of classes, etc.).
-They are welcome to join us on the physical pickets, and there will be opportunities to join in virtual events too.
+They are welcome to join us on the physical pickets.
+Tell them to print out posters, use our graphics on social media and share their support publicly for our dispute.

 I am not a member of UCU, if I join can I then take part in the action?